 Accommodation ranges from upscale backpacker lodges to luxury hotels on the beach, and cheaper places back in the small town of Pedasi.
 Playa Venao is just one of many beaches along this coastline; others to check out include Bull Beach and Playa Cambutal.

 13. Coronado Beach

 Coronado Beach is close to Panama City and is the destination of choice for many city dwellers looking to escape for the weekend and expats who want to base themselves near the city.
 The beach is lined by a mix of homes, condominiums for rent, hotels, and romantic bed and breakfasts.
 It's popular mainly for its community and proximity to the city, rather than the actual beauty of the beach itself.

 The wide beach is a mix of blonde and sparkling black sand that shines in the midday sun.
 Swimming here is possible, but the waves can be large in areas, so caution is advised.

 A few miles back from the beach, just off the Pan American Highway, is the bustling town of Coronado where you'll find a variety of shops and restaurants.

-Isla Contadora, part of the Pearl Islands, has seven beaches, each with their own look and feel, but the most popular is Playa Larga.
-This spectacular white-sand beach stretches on for a half mile, and is known for generally calm water.
+Isla Contadora, part of the Pearl Islands, has seven beaches, each with its own look and feel, but the most popular is Playa Larga.
+This spectacular white-sand beach stretches on for a half mile and is known for generally calm water.
 The island can be reached via a short 15-minute flight or via a ferry, which can take up to two hours.